aFuzzyBear/astro-ui/docs/XElement/induction/overview.md

 ---
 title:
     page : "Home of XElement's Docs"
-    meta : "Home of XElement's Docs"
 description:
     page: "The official home to XElement's documentation, this is where we keep the information pertaining to XElement, its api, methods, usages and guides.
 All located here."
-    meta: "The official home to XElement's documentation, where all the information pertaining to XElement is kept"
 page:
     number   : 1
-    next     : "docs/induction/introduction"
+    next     : "../induction/introduction"

 ---
 # XElement

-Welcome to the home of XElement, **Astro's first and only* HTML Web Component Framework**
+Welcome to the home of XElement, **Astro's first and only\* HTML Web Component Framework**

-XElement allows you to create dynamic HTML elements with interactivity (e.g. animations, transitions, event listeners) natively in an Astro page or component... without the need for writing and importing a component in one of the many JavaScript frameworks Astro supports (React, Vue, Svelte, Solid, Preact).
+XElement lets you to create dynamic HTML elements in Astro and enhance them with client-side interactivity (e.g. animations, transitions, event listeners) natively in an Astro page or component...
+All without the using one of the many JavaScript frameworks Astro supports (React, Vue, Svelte, Solid, Preact).

-XElement creates web components.
-It also gives you the option to choose *when* and *how* to run **JavaScript** or **TypeScript**, client-side on a per-component basis.
-Very similar to the way Astro controls the hydration of framework components via `client:*` directives.
+XElement takes the HTML and makes them into interactive web components.
+It gives you the option to choose *when* and *how* to run your client-side interactions on a per-component basis.

+Since XElement is an *enhanced* Astro Component, it has no need for any hydration or `client:*` directives.
+It in-fact has no renderer, instead deferring to using vanilla JS on the client to achieve our interactions.

-Unlike other framework components, XElement-generated components can even contain other framework components.
-This allows you to combine the outputs of otherwise isolated islands of interactivity.
+And unlike other framework components, XElement-generated components can even contain other framework components.
+This allows you to combine the outputs of otherwise isolated islands of interactivity, augmenting the overall Island experience both for the client and the developer.

 ----------